DarkPsydeOfTheMoon/AtomicAudio/src/AtomicAudioPy/README.md

 **TODO:**
 - Add more customization re: the type of cue and extra settings for it
-- Add option to copy the style of an existing cue (to recreate the basic settings)

 For more details, run `python AtomicAudioTool.py add_simple_cue --help`.